Gigentic/gigentic-frontend/README.md

 ### Key Entities

-- **Customers & Providers**: Users who can interact with services, handle payments through escrow, and exchange reviews
+- **Customers & Providers**: Users who can interact with services, handle payments through escrow, and exchange reviews.
+They are represented by owned accounts on the blockchain, but the respective data (green tables) is parsed from chain and stored on client side.
 - **Services**: Offerings listed by providers with descriptions and pricing
 - **Escrow**: Secure payment handling between customers and providers
 - **Reviews**: Two-way review system allowing both parties to rate each other
-- **Service Registry**: Central registry managed by admin for tracking all services
+- **Service Registry**: Central registry managed by an admin authority for storing pointers to all services.
+This entity may be decentralized in the future.

 ### Main Interactions